yavook/kiwi-backup/README.md

     # where to put backups
     # default: some docker volume
     BACKUP_TARGET: "file:///backup/target"

+    # Additional options for all "duplicity" commands
+    OPTIONS_ALL: ""

     # Additional options for "duplicity --full-if-older-than" command
     OPTIONS_BACKUP: ""